yonghenghuanmie/Component/README.md

 	return 0;
 }
 ```
-For more usage and more powerful functionalities you can see https://github.com/yonghenghuanmie/Component/blob/master/ConstraintType/ConstraintType.cpp.
+For more usage and more powerful functionalities you can see `ConstraintType/ConstraintType.cpp` for concept or `ConstraintType/ConstraintTypeBackwardCompatibility.cpp` for legacy.